Periodic paths on the pentagon, double pentagon and golden L: Combinatorial periods of pentagon and double pentagon trajectories

+\begin{proof} Suppose that a trajectory passes through the midpoint of an edge; without loss of generality, let it be the horizontal edge.
+We can start at this midpoint and follow the trajectory forward and backward from the bounce until they have each traversed half the length of the trajectory (Figure \ref{fig:two-bounces}).
+The two half-trajectories are reflection-symmetric across the vertical line of symmetry of the pentagon.
+Thus when they meet again, it is along this line of symmetry.
+If they meet at angle $\pi$, the segments that meet are horizontal, so the trajectory is parallel to the edges of the pentagon.
+Otherwise, the trajectory changes direction at the meeting point, so the meeting point must be a bounce, which must therefore be at the same midpoint. \end{proof}

+\begin{lemma} The mini pentagon and the star, which have period 5, are the only trajectories with odd period. \end{lemma}

+\begin{proof} We consider the central periodic trajectory in a cylinder, which passes through a midpoint; without loss of generality, let it be of the horizontal side.
+If the trajectory has a horizontal segment, it must be the mini pentagon or the star.
+Otherwise, none of its segments are horizontal, so each one has a mirror-symmetric segment also part of the orbit.
+Therefore, the trajectory has an even number of segments. \end{proof}

+\begin{lemma} For a periodic pentagon billiard trajectory, every trajectory in the homotopy class is the same length, except for the homotopy classes of the mini pentagon and the star, for which the trajectory through the midpoints is half as long as all the others. \end{lemma}

+\begin{proof} Consider a cylinder of periodic trajectories, and its central trajectory, with a designated direction of travel.
+We may assume that it passes through the midpoint of the horizontal side.
+Then consider a parallel trajectory inside the cylinder, hitting the horizontal side slightly to the left of its midpoint (see Figure \ref{fig:two-bounces}).
+At each bounce, it changes which side of the central trajectory it is on.
+Thus if the period of the central trajectory is even, the parallel trajectory closes up at the same time.
+If the period of the central trajectory is odd, the parallel trajectory has to repeat the loop before closing up, so its period is twice that of the central trajectory.
+By Lemma \ref{lem:only-odd}, the mini pentagon and star are the only periodic trajectories with odd period. \end{proof}

 In the introduction of \cite{DFT}, the authors mention that for a periodic billiard in the pentagon, ``if the period is odd, nearby parallel trajectories have the length and the period twice as large.''
-Lemma \ref{lem:corecurve} shows that the \emph{only} such trajectories are parallel to an edge.
+Lemma \ref{lem:corecurve} shows that the \emph{only} such trajectories are the mini pentagon and the star.

 \begin{proposition} The length of a periodic billiard sequence corresponding to a trajectory with rotational symmetry is five times the length of the corresponding cutting word for the double pentagon, except for the horizontal trajectory, when it is half of this. \end{proposition}